tyler-dardis/tyler-dardis/README.md

 ## Introduction 👋

 Hello!
 I'm Tyler, a financial data analytics professional with just over a decade of experience, primarily in the healthcare industry.
-I'm now transitioning from finance and accounting to focus solely on data science, where I aim to leverage my healthcare domain knowledge to drive data-driven solutions and insights.
+Recently, I've been working to expand my skillset by incorporating more data science techniques into my existing financial and healthcare analytics work.
+My goal is to drive even more impactful, data-driven solutions and insights across these areas.

 ## About Me:
 - 💼 **Professional Background:** Extensive experience in healthcare, with a focus on financial model development, dashboard and report building, and data analytics